Key differences between deeds and agreements

 No user should act or fail to act on the basis of any of this material.
 Gilbert + Tobin expressly disclaims all and any liability to any persons whatsoever in respect of anything done in reliance, whether in whole or in part, on this material.

 The G+T Execution App provides an execution block for an individual partner to execute a deed on behalf of a general partnership.
-It should be used in conjunction with the important general notes regarding Execution of Deeds and specific information which follows below.
+It should be used in conjunction with the important general notes regarding Execution of Deeds and specific information that follows below.

-Partner executing on behalf of partnership must be appointed by deed
+Individual partner executing on behalf of partnership must be appointed by deed

-You should review the authorising deed to ensure that it has been validly executed and that the partner who will be executing the deed has authority under the authorising deed to do so.
+You should review the authorising deed to ensure that it has been validly executed and that the individual partner who will be executing the deed has authority under the authorising deed to do so.

 The existence of a partnership deed is not sufficient unless that deed expressly provides that an individual partner has the power to execute a deed so as to bind the partnership.